Urbanization – cities are key to the global economy

 Currently, more than five hundred cities worldwide boast at least one million inhabitants and every passing second more than two people somewhere in the world relocate to a city from a rural area.
 The United Nations estimates that by 2030 almost 9% of the world’s population will live in just 41 megacities.
 Today, for the first time in human history, more people live in the city than in the countryside, and by mid-century two-thirds of the global population is projected to be urban.

 Elevators and escalators make tall buildings livable and large infrastructure projects accessible.
 Vertical transportation has allowed the steel-frame skyscraper to give new shape and substance to global cities and enables the rapid expansion of new dynamic urban areas.

-Increasing urbanization will not only push horizontal limits of existing cities but their vertical boundaries as well – refashioning both their skylines and public transportation networks with the enabling power of elevators and escalators.
-Countries such as China, India, Indonesia, and Brazil continue moving in vertical direction.
+Increasing urbanization will not only push the horizontal limits of existing cities but their vertical boundaries as well – refashioning both their skylines and public transportation networks with the enabling power of elevators and escalators.
+Countries such as China, India, Indonesia, and Brazil continue moving in a vertical direction.
 China alone builds more than 70 skyscrapers each year.
 This long-term trend increases elevator density and supports further demand for the most advanced elevator and escalator products and services.

 This new way of living will only be possible with smart mobility solutions.
 Schindler has the expertise and product selection to make every type of facility found in cities – and elsewhere – easily and safely accessible.